1999 FIBA Oceania Championship

 The FIBA Oceania Championship for Men 1999 was the qualifying tournament of FIBA Oceania for the 2000 Summer Olympics.
 Australia did not enter this tournament because they took the host spot of the Olympic tournament.
 The tournament was a one-game playoff between Guam and New Zealand, held in Auckland.
 New Zealand won and qualified for the 2000 Summer Olympics.

+Results

+New Zealand qualified for the 2000 Summer Olympics in Sydney, Australia.